 Visit your local government website and search for terms like “property tax relief,” “property tax exemptions,” or “property tax credit.”
 For Missouri residents, visit MO.gov to find your county’s website.

-Seniors and those who are disabled may also qualify for a property tax credit.
-The Missouri Property Tax Credit Claim, for example, gives credit to certain older adults and people with disabilities for a portion of that year’s real estate taxes or rent.
+Seniors and people with disabilities may also qualify for a property tax credit.
+The Missouri Property Tax Credit Claim, for example, gives credit to certain older adults and people with disabilities for a portion of that year’s real estate tax or rent.
 If you’re a Missouri resident and would like to find out if you qualify for this tax credit, review the Property Tax Credit Qualification Chart.
 Other exemptions may be available for veterans, farmers, or widows.

 If you disagree with the valuation determined by the tax assessor, you can hire an independent appraiser.
 This can cost a few hundred dollars but has the potential to lower your tax bill for the long-term.
 If the independent appraiser determines a lower valuation of your home, then you can often have the assessed value lowered as well.
 Depending on where you live, a lower valuation could save you thousands of dollars each year.